I would bet we have all wondered about this question through our riding careers.

 Without a doubt, the horse can be the one that initiates a problematic situation.
 As I explained in my book, Horse Listening: Stepping Forward to Effective Riding, we often find ourselves becoming reactive riders when horses move so quickly that we don't see something happening until it is too late.
 The horse does something, and THEN we try to undo it.

 Let's take the bucking horse example again.
 Not every horse bucks.
 It is quite possible that you could find a horse that simply is not inclined to buck.
 Instead, he might brace and hollow the back, but otherwise truck along without any hint of a misstep.
-So one horse's behaviour is not necessarily the same as another's.
+So one horse's behavior is not necessarily the same as another's.

 If you are lucky enough to have a Golden Horse, chances are you won't have to go through the same learning curve as the rider with the horse that tends to buck.